ethereum/ethereum-org-website/src/content/energy-consumption/index.md

 # Ethereum energy consumption {#introduction}

-Ethereum's current energy expenditure with [Proof of Work](/developers/docs/consensus-mechanisms/#proof-of-work) is too high and unsustainable.
+Ethereum's current energy expenditure with [proof-of-work](/developers/docs/consensus-mechanisms/#proof-of-work) is too high and unsustainable.
 Resolving energy expenditure concerns without sacrificing security and decentralization is a significant technical challenge and has been a focus of research and development for years.
-Let's explore why building Ethereum has had a high environmental impact and how the upcoming network upgrade to [Proof of Stake](/developers/docs/consensus-mechanisms/pos/#top) will dramatically change this.
+Let's explore why building Ethereum has had a high environmental impact and how the upcoming network upgrade to [proof-of-stake](/developers/docs/consensus-mechanisms/pos) will dramatically change this.

 ## Energy secures the network {#energy-secures-the-network}